-The tiger bread rolls are soft, fluffy buns with a crunchy and caramelized topping made from rice flour and toasted sesame oil, which gives them an incredible flavor.
+The Tiger bread rolls are soft, fluffy buns with a crunchy and caramelized topping made from rice flour and toasted sesame oil, which gives them an incredible flavor.

-Tiger bread originates from the Netherlands where it’s know as tijgerbrood (tiger bread) or tijgerbol (tiger bun).
+Tiger bread originates from the Netherlands where it’s know as tigerwood (tiger bread) or tijgerbol (tiger bun).
 It’s also called Dutch crunch or Giraffe bread because of the fancy pattern of the crust.
 It is often associated to chinese pineapple buns (Bolo bao).

 Tiger bread rolls

 - recommended but can also be knead by hand

 - 375 g (12,75oz/ 3 cups) all purpose flour

 - 60 g (2 oz) whole grain spelt flour

 - 9 g (0,3 oz) dry yeast or 7g instant yeast

 - 120 ml (4 oz/ 1/2 cup) water warm (40°C)

 - 240 ml (8 pz/ 1 cup) plant milk ( I used soy) warm (40°C)